nilayg26/MoodMate/README.md

-# Mood Tracker - Your Personal Mood Journal
+# MoodMate - Your Personal Mood Journal

 ## 📌 Overview
 Mood Tracker is an AI-powered journal that helps users track their emotions, receive daily motivation, and maintain well-being.